 The gross receipts and compensating taxes are together the single largest source of State General Fund revenue.
 The gross receipts tax is also a significant source of revenue for cities and counties.
-The gross receipts tax includes the 5.125 percent statewide gross receipts tax levy, plus several city and county local-option gross receipts taxes.
+The gross receipts tax includes the 5.125 percent statewide gross receipts tax levy, plus city and county localoption gross receipts taxes.
 The statewide gross receipts tax rate was increased from 5 to 5.125 percent effective July 1, 2010 as a result of action taken during the 2010 special legislative session.
-Receipts from the statewide gross receipts tax levy, less certain disbursements, are deposited in the State General Fund.
-The disbursements include 1.225 percent of the taxable gross receipts reported in each incorporated municipality to that municipality.
-The State Aviation Fund receives a monthly distribution equal to 4.79 percent of the reported value of jet fuel sales, and a statutory monthly distribution which increased from \$167,000 to \$250,000 in July 2009 as specified in Section 7-1-6.7 (D) NMSA 1978.
-An additional \$530,000 is currently distributed monthly to the New Mexico Finance Authority's State Building Fund Bonding Fund, pursuant to Section 7-1-6.42 NMSA 1978.
-Pursuant to legislation enacted in 2009, that distribution to the State Building Bonding Fund will increase to \$680,000 per month on the later of July 1, 2011 or upon certification that the increased distribution is needed to make debt service payments on bonds issued pursuant to Section 7-1-6.42 for construction of a new executive office building near the State Capitol in Santa Fe.
-The County Equalization Distribution is made annually from state gross receipts tax revenues; it has averaged \$17.9 million over the past five years.
-After all other distributions, the General Fund share of gross receipts tax collections was 61 percent in Fiscal Year 2014 and is expected to be about 60 percent for subsequent years.
+Receipts from the statewide gross receipts tax levy, less certain disbursements, are deposited in the State General The disbursements include 1.225 percent of the taxable gross receipts reported in each incorporated municipality to that municipality.
+The State Aviation Fund currently receives three monthly distributions reducing General Fund gross receipts tax revenue: (1) a distribution equal to 4.79 percent of the reported taxable value of jet fuel sales; (2) a fixed monthly distribution of \$250,000 (\$3,000,000 per year) as specified in Section 7-1-6.7(D), NMSA 1978; and (3) a distribution that will sunset after Fiscal Year 2018 equal to 0.046% of the net receipts attributable to the gross receipts tax distributable to the General Fund.
+An additional \$530,000 is currently distributed monthly to the New Mexico Finance Authority's State Building Bonding Fund, pursuant to Section 7-1-6.42, NMSA 1978.
+Pursuant to legislation enacted in 2009, such distribution to the State Building Bonding Fund will increase to \$680,000 per month on the later of July 1, 2011 or upon certification that the increased distribution is needed to make debt service payments on bonds issued pursuant to Section 7-1-6.42 for construction of a new executive office building near the State Capitol in Santa Fe.
+The County Equalization Distribution is made annually from state gross receipts tax revenues; it has averaged \$19.7 million over the past five years.
+After all other distributions, the General Fund share of gross receipts tax collections was 59 percent in Fiscal Year 2015 and is expected to be about 60 percent for subsequent years.